aniketkumar7/Linked_List_in_C/README.md

 2. Implementation of Circular Linked List.

-3. Implementation of Doubly Linked list
+3. Implementation of Doubly Linked List.